boto/boto/docs/source/boto_config_tut.rst

 The Credentials section is used to specify the AWS credentials used for all boto requests.
 The order of precedence for authentication credentials is:

-* Credentials passed into Connection class constructor.
+* Credentials passed into the Connection class constructor.
 * Credentials specified by environment variables
-* Credentials specified as options in the config file.
+* Credentials specified as named profiles in the config file.
+* Credentials specified by default in the config file.

 This section defines the following options: ``aws_access_key_id`` and ``aws_secret_access_key``.
 The former being your AWS key id and the latter